flowroute/flowroute-numbers-python/README.md

 6. Create a script to import the SDK.

-## Create a PHP file to import the Controllers and Models<a name=createphp></a>
+## Create a Python file to import the Controllers and Models<a name=create></a>

 The following describes importing the SDK and setting up your API credentials.
 Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
-In order to do this, you will need to create and run a PHP file.
+In order to do this, you will need to create and run a Python file.
 You can create the file either through using a terminal shell or through a code text editor.
 The sample files in this SDK were created using a code text editor.
 In the following example, all Controllers are instantiated using a single file:

 1. Using a code text editor, create a new file.